Toggle: English / Spanish

-- Drink plenty of fluids (6 - 8 glasses of water per day) to produce enough urine.
+- Drink plenty of fluids (6 to 8 glasses of water per day) to produce enough urine.

 - You may need to take medicine or make changes to your diet for some types of stones.

-- Your doctor may want to do blood and urine tests to help determine the proper prevention steps.
+- Your provider may want to do blood and urine tests to help determine the proper prevention steps.